 A: Actually it relaxes me a lot.
 I’ve always liked fiddly manual work.

 Q: Wouldn’t making the collages on the computer give you more freedom and possibilities?

 A: It would, and that’s exactly why I don’t do it.
 It would spoil all the fun for me.
 I like working with the physical boundaries of the found material.
-The possibility to just search and use every picture on the internet, several times, in every possible size, would extremely stress me out and I wouldn’t get anything done.
-Plus I enjoy working with my hands (not a mouse) and not staring at a screen.
-Not to mention that I’m much more skilled with scissors than the lasso tool in photoshop.
+The possibility of using every picture on the internet, as often as I want, in every possible size, actually makes me anxious.
+I wouldn’t get anything done.
+Also, I enjoy working with my hands more than using a mouse and staring at a screen.
+Not to mention that I’m much more skilled with scissors than photoshop.